Dik131/Dik131/README.md

 Hello!
 My name is Dmitrii.
 I'm 32 years old and currently based in **Moscow, Russia** (recently relocated from Turku, Finland).

 I currently work as a **Technical Support Specialist** and **DevOps**, but I'm on a journey to become a **Crossplatform Full-Stack** JavaScript developer.
-I am passionate about front-end development and am actively building my expertise in modern web and mobile development technologies.
+I am passionate about front-end development, building API and I'm actively building my expertise in modern web, mobile and desktop development technologies.

 ### 🛠️ Tech Stack & Skills